spotinst/help/src/docs/administration/policies/create-new-policy.md

 <img src="/administration/_media/create-policy-01.png" />

-The Create New Policy wizard appears.
+The Create New Policy wizard opens.

 ## Create New Policy
 1. Enter a name for the policy.